docsforadobe/premiere-plugin-guide/docs/device-controllers/commands.rst

   mode = modeRecord
   xTimecode = duration of the movie

 Premiere then enters a loop, calling the device controller with the above DeviceHand.
-When the device controller returns, Premiere sends the PrintProc specified in DeviceHand.set­ upWaitProc.
+When the device controller returns, Premiere sends the PrintProc specified in ``DeviceHand.setupWaitProc``.
 Premiere will have already performed the preroll; everything is ready to play.

 When the device controller returns, Premiere plays the clip, sending idle to PrintProc once per frame.
 Premiere again calls the plug-in's entry point with the DeviceHand, allowing the device controller to perform any cue operations.
 Premiere calls PrintProc with complete when finished.
 If *cmdInsertEdit* is proceeding correctly PrintProc should always return 0.